Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

-Change won't happen unless driving forces are stronger than
+Change won't happen unless driving forces are stronger than restraining forces

 Tip: It can be tempting to try to add power to driving forces, but usually it is far more effective to reduce or remove restraining forces.

 Although Force Field Analysis was developed to better understand psychological forces within the workplace,

-(for Change Management purposes),
+(for Change Management purposes)

-Simply list opposing forces opposite each other.
+In each row, simply list opposing forces opposite each other.

 Use the middle columns to rate the respective powers of the opposing forces.